endeavouros-team/Important-news/known_issues.md

 Description of the issue | Possible remedy
 :---- | :----
-Wired (ethernet) connection does not work properly | If you have an `r8168` ethernet card, either uninstall the r8168 package, or reinstall it.
-Then reboot.<br>Note that on a new installation (November 2021 or later) you may already have the r8168 driver package.
-Try installing it with<br>`sudo pacman -U /opt/extra-drivers/r8168-*.zst`
+Wired (ethernet) connection does not work properly | If you have a Realtek `8168` ethernet card, either uninstall the `r8168` package, or reinstall it.
+Then reboot.